 Magnanimous has to do with a noble-mindedness that shows such traits as forgiveness and generosity in dealing with offenses from others, whereas munificent more directly refers to generosity in giving wealth or gifts.

 These words are related but not synonymous.
-So especially when referring to Lord Caitanya's giving love of Godhead to everyone, as in the namo maha-vadanyaya verse, munificent is called for, not magnanimous.
+So especially when referring to Lord Caitanya's giving love of Godhead to everyone, as in the namo mahā-vadānyāya verse, munificent is called for, not magnanimous.

 Mahārāja